 Meta Platforms is getting surrounded with unwanted challenges one after another.
-A new report claims that a hacker hacked WhatsApp and stole personal data from around 500 million users.
-To make the situation even more worrisome for the WhatsApp management team the hacker has allegedly put the data up for sale on the internet.
+A new report claims a hacker hacked WhatsApp and stole personal data from around 500 million users.
+To make the situation even more worrisome for the WhatsApp management team, the hacker has allegedly put the data up for sale on the internet.

 Despite all the claims and security measures, including end-to-end encryption, by WhatsApp, a hacker was able to gain access to the millions of WhatsApp users’ data.
 Usually, WhatsApp, which has over 2 billion monthly active users, is considered one of the safest mobile messaging apps on all devices.
-However, the incident has, once again, brought the focus back to the debate related to users’ data privacy.
+However, the recent WhatsApp hacking incident has, once again, brought the focus back to the debate related to users’ data privacy.

 The report states that an actor advertised in a hacking forum claiming to be in possession of over 487 million WhatsApp users’ data, including their mobile numbers, and was willing to sell it.
 The hacked WhatsApp data is claimed to be of users belonging to 84 countries, and 32 million users are from the USA.

 The list of compromised data also includes user data from France, Italy, Saudi Arabia and Turkey.
 Interestingly, he didn’t claim that if the hacked users’ data list includes India or not.
-However, few media reports have claimed that the hacked WhatsApp data also includes the sensitive personal data of over 60 lakh WhatsApp users from India.
+However, few media reports have claimed that the WhatsApp hacked data includes the sensitive personal data of over 60 lakh WhatsApp users from India.